mrcyberfighter/pyhobdcalc/README.rst

 ++++++++++++++++++++++++++++++++++++++++++

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Binar float calculating functions:
+Binary float calculating functions:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

     1. **binfloataddbinfloat**:

-        Add 2 binar strings given with optional the binar identifier "0b".
-The function can threads 8 bytes values for the integer part from the float, in the C type *long long int* value range:
+        Add 2 binary strings given with optional the binary identifier "0b".
+The function accepts 8 bytes values for the integer part from the float, in the C type *long long int* value range:

             * Maximal integer part value:  9223372036854775807.

             * Minimal integer part value: -9223372036854775808.

-        The entire binar string can contains 128 binary digits (without identifier, sign and comma.).
+        The entire binary string can contains 128 binary digits (without identifier, sign and comma.).

-        And return the result value as an float string.
+        And return the result value as a float string.

-            :note: The returned value is limited to the C type *double* (15 digits precision) but the module compute internally with the C type *long double* (19 digits precision) for getting an exact value.
+            :note: The returned value is limited to the C type *double* (15 digits precision) but internally the module uses the C type *long double* (19 digits precision) for getting an exact value.

     2. **binfloatsubbinfloat**:

-        Substract 2 binar strings given with optional the binar identifier "0b".
-The function can threads 8 bytes values for the integer part from the float, in the C type *long long int* value range:
+        Subtract 2 binary strings given with optional the binary identifier "0b".
+The function accepts 8 bytes values for the integer part from the float, in the C type *long long int* value range:

             * Maximal integer part value:  9223372036854775807.

             * Minimal integer part value: -9223372036854775808.

-        The entire binar string can contains 128 binary digits (without identifier, sign and comma.).
+        The entire binary string can contains 128 binary digits (without identifier, sign and comma.).

-        And return the result value as an float string.
+        And return the result value as a float string.

-            :note: The returned value is limited to the C type *double* (15 digits precision) but the module compute internally with the C type *long double* (19 digits precision) for getting an exact value.
+            :note: The returned value is limited to the C type *double* (15 digits precision) but internally the module uses the C type *long double* (19 digits precision) for getting an exact value.

     3. **binfloatmultbinfloat**:

-        Multiply 2 binar strings given with optional the binar identifier "0b".
-The function can threads 8 bytes values for the integer part from the float, in the C type *long long int* value range:
+        Multiply 2 binary strings given with optional the binary identifier "0b".
+The function accepts 8 bytes values for the integer part from the float, in the C type *long long int* value range:

             * Maximal integer part value:  9223372036854775807.

             * Minimal integer part value: -9223372036854775808.

-        The entire binar string can contains 128 binary digits (without identifier, sign and comma.).
+        The entire binary string can contains 128 binary digits (without identifier, sign and comma.).

-        And return the result value as an float string.
+        And return the result value as a float string.

-            :note: The returned value is limited to the C type *double* (15 digits precision) but the module compute internally with the C type *long double* (19 digits precision) for getting an exact value.
+            :note: The returned value is limited to the C type *double* (15 digits precision) but internally the module uses the C type *long double* (19 digits precision) for getting an exact value.

     4. **binfloatdivbinfloat**:

-        Divide 2 binar strings given with optional the binar identifier "0b".
-The function can threads 8 bytes values for the integer part from the float, in the C type *long long int* value range:
+        Divide 2 binary strings given with optional the binary identifier "0b".
+The function accepts 8 bytes values for the integer part from the float, in the C type *long long int* value range:

             * Maximal integer part value:  9223372036854775807.

             * Minimal integer part value: -9223372036854775808.

-        The entire binar string can contains 128 binary digits (without identifier, sign and comma.).
+        The entire binary string can contains 128 binary digits (without identifier, sign and comma.).

-        And return the result value as an float string.
+        And return the result value as a float string.

-            :note: The returned value is limited to the C type *double* (15 digits precision) but the module compute internally with the C type *long double* (19 digits precision) for getting an exact value.
+            :note: The returned value is limited to the C type *double* (15 digits precision) but internally the module uses the C type *long double* (19 digits precision) for getting an exact value.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Octal float calculating functions: